nightsel/Coding-projects/readme.md

-The `docs` folder contains the built website code for https://nightsel.github.io/Coding-projects/ .
+- The `docs` folder contains the **built website** for https://nightsel.github.io/Coding-projects/.
-The source React project, built with Vite, is in the `vite-project` folder.
+  This is the production-ready version, optimized for deployment.

+- The `vite-project` folder contains the **source React project**, which is easier to read and edit.
+  It is built using **React + Vite**.
+Use this folder for development and building updates.

-Audio player documentation is in [this link](https://github.com/nightsel/Coding-projects/blob/main/homedocumentation/audio.md).
+- Audio player documentation is in [this link](https://github.com/nightsel/Coding-projects/blob/main/homedocumentation/audio.md).

-Folder `leetcode` contains the codes I made for practice on https://leetcode.com/problemset/ .
+- Folder `leetcode` contains the codes I made for practice on https://leetcode.com/problemset/ .

-Folder `my-app` has code for [Vercel](https://vercel.com/) cloud service.
+- Folder `my-app` has code for [Vercel](https://vercel.com/) cloud service.
 The code uses a secure private API key (stored in the cloud) and is called from my GitHub webpage to fetch the weather report.
 The most relevant files are`index.html`, `api/weather.js` and
 `App.jsx`.